iArunava/DCGAN/README.md

 ## How to use

-0. Go to the Colab Notebook: [Upcoming]
+0. Go to the Colab Notebook: [DCGAN Colab](https://colab.research.google.com/github/iArunava/DCGAN/blob/master/DCGAN.ipynb)

 ---